 This historic landmark will expose you to unobstructed views of the Statue of Liberty and Lower Manhattan with a great view of the World Trade Center as well as some of the most famous landmarks in the city from all around the island.

 Oh, did we forget to mention there’s also luxury glamping on Governor’s Island?
-This is also open until the end of the season at the end of October and a great way to spend one unforgettable night in the city with a tent facing the Statue of Liberty or the World Trade Center!
+This is also open until the end of October and a great way to spend one unforgettable night in the city with a tent facing the Statue of Liberty or the World Trade Center!
 If you don’t want to stay, you can also just grab a meal or drink at their restaurant here.

 Leaf Peeping & Fall Foliage